Anglican Church of Australia: Ordination of women

 Since 1985 the church has permitted the ordination of women on a diocesan basis.
-The first woman to be ordained was Marion Macfarlane, ordained to the "Female Diaconate" in 1884 in the Diocese of Melbourne.
+The first woman to be ordained was Marion Macfarlane, ordained to the Female Diaconate in 1884 in the Diocese of Melbourne.
 In 1992, the first women were ordained as priests, initially in the Diocese of Perth and then around the country.
 In 2008, the Diocese of Perth consecrated the first female bishop, the Rt Revd Kay Goldsworthy.
-Then, in 2014, the Diocese of Grafton consecrated and installed the first female diocesan bishop, the Rt Revd Sarah Macneil.
-Bishop Kay Goldsworthy became the second female diocesan bishop when she was enthroned as bishop of Gippsland.
-The dioceses of Sydney, North West Australia and The Murray do not ordain women as priests.
+In 2014, the Diocese of Grafton consecrated and installed the first female diocesan bishop, the Rt Revd Sarah Macneil.
+Bishop Kay Goldsworthy became the second female diocesan bishop when she was enthroned as bishop of Gippsland then in 2018 she was installed as Archbishop of Perth.
+The dioceses of Sydney, North West Australia and formerly The Murray did not ordain women as priests.
 In 2017, the Diocese of The Murray ordained its first female deacon, becoming the last diocese to ordain women to the diaconate.
 In August 2017, the Anglicans of Western Australia elected the Anglican Church of Australia's first female archbishop, Kay Goldsworthy.
 In a statement representing a conservative and complementarian view, Bishop Gary Nelson said that Archbishop Goldsworthy "would not be recognised in her new role" as the metropolitan for the province.

+In June 2023 the Synod of The Murray voted to allow the ordination of women as priests and on 12 August 2023, Bishop Keith Dalby ordained three women and one man to the priesthood.

+Of the 23 Anglican dioceses in Australia, only two have never ordained women to the priesthood: the Diocese of Sydney and the Diocese of North West Australia.
+The Diocese of Armidale does not generally ordain women to the priesthood but two women were ordained priest for the Anglican girls school.

 Same-sex unions and LGBT clergy

 In the Seventeenth Session of the General Synod of the Anglican Church of Australia in 2017, the Anglican Church passed a motion recognising "that the doctrine of our church, in line with traditional Christian teaching, is that marriage is an exclusive and lifelong union of a man and a woman, and further, recognises that this has been the subject of several General Synod resolutions over the past fifteen years".
-In 2018, the then-Primate of Australia and Archbishop of Melbourne, Philip Freier, released an ad clerum reiterating the current position that clergy cannot perform a same-sex marriage.
+In 2018, the then-Primate of Australia and Archbishop of Melbourne, Philip Freier, released an ad clerum reiterating the current position that clergy cannot perform a same-sex marriage, though they could offer prayers and other forms of pastoral support for same-sex couples.
 In 2020, the church's highest court, the Appellate Tribunal, ruled that a diocese may authorise the blessing of persons in same-sex unions.
 At the same time, the church does not have an official stance on homosexuality itself.